-There is a $1$ dimensional family of such tropical curves corresponding to needing to quotient by $\mathbb C^{*}$.
-After taking this quotient, Ionel's moduli space contains a $1$ complex dimensional family of such curves, parameterised by the limit of $x_{n}/y_{n}$.
+There is a $1$--dimensional family of such tropical curves, so we quotient by $\mathbb C^{*}$.
+After this quotient, Ionel's moduli space contains a $1$-complex dimensional family of such curves, parameterised by the limit of $x_{n}/y_{n}$.
 Ionel's picture of such curves is as follows:

 \